 However, the product description should not be negligently neglected because it can play an important role in the purchase decision despite the low keyword weighting.
 In addition, the product description is displayed before the attributes in the mobile view and is therefore the first textual product component that a customer sees in the mobile view.

 The extended brand content (Enhanced Brand Content for sellers and "A+" for vendors) does not lead to additional ranking positions through the entry of keywords because the extended brand content is not indexed by Amazon.
 For this reason, we will not deal further with EBC and "A+" content.

 Amazon SEO: Performance factors

-We have already observed that conversion rate has a direct ranking factor in the Amazon Ranking Factors paragraph.
+We have already identified the conversion rate as a direct ranking factor in the "Amazon ranking factors" section.
 Now, of course, the following questions arise:

-- How is the conversion rate of Amazon determined?
+- How is Amazon's conversion rate determined?